cziqin/Automated_Stepsizes/README.md

    python main.py --test_num 0 --epochs 70 --batch_size 128 --dataset 'imagenet' --seed 42
    ```
 5. In this experiment, we set the same step size for DADAM, DAMSGrad, and DSGD-N as those used in the "CIFAR-10" experiment.
 This is because the large size of the "ImageNet" dataset makes stepsize tuning extremely time-consuming, and hence, we did not tune them for the comparison algorithms in this experiment.
 This fact also highlights the advantage of our tuning-free algorithm as a baseline algorithm, since its learning accuracy is not affected by any tuning parameter.

+> Note: All experimental results (e.g., training loss, test accuracy, average stepsizes, etc.) will be automatically saved as `.csv` files in the `./Neural_networks/results` directory.

 ### Experimental results
 <div style="text-align: center">